snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-mobile-data-model/index.md

 ## Optional Modules

-Currently the app errors module for crash reporting is the only optional module.
+Currently the App Errors module, used for crash reporting, is the only optional module.
 More will be added in the future as the tracker's functionality expands.

 ### App Errors